Linux Admin Certification Training

 - Locating Linux kernel

-- Identifying other supporting programs and loading them in memory
+- Identifying other supporting programs and loading them into memory

 - Starting the kernel